whitebatman2/rusty_chess/README.md

 # Rusty Chess
-Chess game written in Rust with rusty textures.
-Uses the Bevy game engine.
+Chess game written in Rust with rusty textures using the Bevy game engine.
+### Warning: This game is a work in progress right now.

 ## License
 This game is licensed under the MIT license, see [LICENSE](LICENSE.md) for more details.